Session 09: The APA Academic Essay -More Note taking on the Solutions and/or Recommendations

 Summary: We reviewed what to do this session, and focused on some APA formatting guidance.
 Then, you discussed notes #4 for your academic essay and facilitated with your APA references.
 Lastly, we discussed the homework note-taking #5 and #6 about the solutions to your issue for the next class.

 “Notes are like Velcro.
 As you try to skim them, they ensnare you, and pretty soon you can’t see the story from the details.
 The story is not in my notes.
 The story is in my head.”–Jane Harrigan, Professor of Journalism at the University of New Hampshire

-Homework due by 6 PM on 05/17/2023 via taking photos of your notes and insert all the photos in your Google Document under the title Research Article #6 in your shared Google document.
+Homework due by 7 PM on 10/30/2023 via taking photos of your notes and insert all the photos in your Google Document under the title Research Articles #5 and #6 in your shared Google document.

 Instructions for Homework Content:

 1. Researching and taking notes on one issue: Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic that you are passionate to write.